 If you have refractive errors in your vision, your eye doctor may recommend prescription eyeglasses to improve your vision.
 The right pair of glasses will enhance your visual clarity so you can enjoy optimal sight.
 Here at Warm Springs Optometric Group in Fremont, we carry an extensive inventory of quality eyeglasses.
 We've compiled a list of frequently asked questions we get at our clinic to provide the answers you need to make wise decisions concerning the eyeglasses you buy.

 An annual eye exam is essential to ensuring both your vision and the health of your eyes.
 Eye health testing may uncover early warning signs of major eye diseases like glaucoma, macular degeneration, and or cataracts.
 An annual eye exam can also uncover changes in your vision that can result in a new pair of glasses.
 The average lifespan of a pair of glasses is about two years however depending on your lifestyle having a new pair of glasses yearly can be the best option.

 What Kind of Glasses Do I Need?

 When selecting new eyeglasses, take into consideration your prescription, lifestyle, personal preference, and budget.
-For durability, you may prefer polycarbonate lenses, especially for children, as they’re more shatter resistant.
-For higher prescriptions, you may prefer hi-index lenses since they are lighter and thinner.
+For durability, you may prefer polycarbonate lenses, especially for children, as they are more shatter resistant.
+For higher prescriptions, you may prefer Hi-index lenses since they can be lighter and thinner.
 If you live an active lifestyle, choosing a pair of durable frames and lenses that are flexible and strong is a good idea.
 If you need stylish glasses for the office, you can select a pair that enhances both your vision and business appearance.
 We carry many different styles and options here at Warm Springs Optometric Group.

 Can My Prescription Be Used with Any Pair of Frames?